HomeHealth & FitnessiPhone

 Are the free versions actually usable, or just a teaser?

 Most free tiers are genuinely useful.
-Apple Watch and Apple Health cost nothing, MyFitnessPal handles core logging for free, and Peloton, Calm, and Headspace all offer real free content.
+Apple Watch and Apple Health cost nothing, MyFitnessPal handles core logging for free, and Calm and Headspace both offer real free content.
+Peloton is different: it gives a 7 day free trial and then needs a paid membership, so plan to pay if you stick with it.
 Paid plans mainly unlock deeper analytics, larger class libraries, and ad removal, so try the free side first.

 Which app should I download first if I just want to get moving?